Zen-CODE/kivybits/KivyCompleteVM/ReadMe.txt

 Other versions can be specified, but will result in the downloading and installation of these packages.

-Note: It appears that builds for later API's only succeed if you uid for API 19 first.
-Please first build for API 19, then your desired API level.
+Note: It appears that builds for later API's only succeed if you build for API 19 first.
+So please build for API 19 first, then your desired API level.
 This will hopefully be resolved in later releases.

 Android SDK
 ------------